liuandy1207/Handbooks/PythonHandbook.md

 SET.remove(ELEMENT)         # raises ValueError if the element is not found SET.discard(ELEMENT)        # does NOT raise any exceptions if the element is not found

-# Check if another set is the subset of another set?
+# Check if a set is a SUBSET of another set?
 SET.issubset(OTHER_SET)

+# Check if a set is a SUPERSET of another set?
+SET.issuperset(OTHER_SET)

 # Check if two sets are disjoint?
 SET1.isdisjoint(SET2)